portals-project/vldb2023demo/code/README.md

 ##### Build a Local Docker Image of the VLDB 2023 Demo

-In the root of this repository, run the following command:
+In the root of this (`code`) repository, run the following command:

 ```bash
 docker build . -t vldb2023demo